neerajp67/News-Reader/README.md

 # News Reader
 > News Reader app uses newsapi.org API to get news.
-News is categorised in different categories.

 #### Note: To run the app you have to add [NewsAPI.org](https://newsapi.org/register) key.
 I have taken this step to due to limited access to daily request for News.
 Getting a key would take just few seconds :)

 ### Setup API Key
 1. Visit [NewsAPI.org](https://newsapi.org/register) to get your API Key
 2. Copy your API Key from accounts section and past it in ApiClient class
     ```
      public static final String API_KEY = "Your_Api_Key_here";
     ```